Epic-Group12345/protect/README.md

     "key": "your_pterodactyl_api_key"
 }
 ```
-if your are using custom wings directory please setup
+if your are using custom wings volumes directory please setup
 ```json
 "volumes_dir": "/var/lib/pterodactyl/volumes"
 ```